Annapurna Circuit and the Thorung La

 Our holidays in the Annapurna Conservation Area have all been tweaked to take account of the current road access situation

-- Lodge trekking on the amazing Annapurna Circuit
+- A lodge trekking holiday on the amazing Annapurna Circuit

 - Views of Manaslu, the Annapurnas and Dhaulagiri